New report shows as many as 100 chemicals released from PVC shower

 department stores in Canada carry some variety of vinyl shower curtain.
 Key

-findings include:- 108 different volatile organic compounds (VOCs) were released into
+- 108 different volatile organic compounds (VOCs) were released into

 the air from a shower curtain over a 28 day period;